flamboyantpenguin/blog/_posts/2025-01-15-SoundEncodingSystem.md

 remember the memory.

 ![Interconnectivity Representation Sample](/Interconnectivity_Representation_Sample.png)
+_Sample Representation of Interconnectivity of Events, Sense Data and Emotions_

 For example, when we hear the sound of a birds chirping, the most probable image that comes to our mind would be forests.
 This is because most of the events in our brain related to forests are